OluseunAkintayo/Utils/README.md

 # Utils

-A collection of learning points spanning siftware development, software engineering and {coding} interviews
+A collection of learning points spanning software development in different programming languages, and coding interviews.

 ### Programming
 - JS